Silent majority: Richard Nixon

 On October 15, 1969, the first Moratorium to End the War in Vietnam demonstrations were held, attracting thousands of protesters.
 Feeling very much besieged, Nixon went on national television to deliver a rebuttal speech on November 3, 1969, where he outlined "my plan to end the war" in Vietnam.
 In his speech Nixon stated his policy of Vietnamization would lower American losses as the South Vietnamese Army would take on the burden of fighting the war; announced his willingness to compromise provided that North Vietnam recognized South Vietnam; and finally promised he would take "strong and effective measures" against North Vietnam if the war continued.
 Nixon also implicitly conceded to the anti-war movement that South Vietnam was really not very important as he maintained that the real issue was the global credibility of the United States, as he stated his belief that all of America's allies would lose faith in American promises if the United States were to abandon South Vietnam.
 Nixon ended his speech by saying all of this would take time, and asked for the public to support his policy of winning "peace with honor" in Vietnam as he concluded: "And so tonight, to you, the great silent majority of my fellow Americans—I ask for your support.
 Let us be united for peace.
 Let us be united against defeat.
 Because let us understand: North Vietnam cannot defeat or humiliate the United States.
 Only Americans can do that".
 The public reaction to the "silent majority speech" was very favorable at the time and the White House phone lines were overwhelmed with thousands of phone calls in the hours afterward as too many people called to congratulate the president for his speech.

+Nixon wrote in his official memoirs, RN: The Memoirs of Richard Nixon, regarding the public response:By morning the public reaction was confirmed.
+The White House mail room reported the biggest response ever to any presidential speech.
+More than 50,000 telegrams and 30,000 letters had poured in, and the percentage of critical messages among them was low.
 Thirty-five years later, Nixon speechwriter Pat Buchanan recalled using the phrase in a memo to the president.
 He explained how Nixon singled out the phrase and went on to make use of it in his speech: "We [had] used 'forgotten Americans' and 'quiet Americans' and other phrases.
 And in one memo I mentioned twice the phrase 'silent majority', and it's double-underlined by Richard Nixon, and it would pop up in 1969 in that great speech that basically made his presidency."
 Buchanan noted that while he had written the memo that contained the phrase, "Nixon wrote that speech entirely by himself."